Do Property Managers Mark-up Invoices?

 - Most property managers do.

-Just as most businesses do, although some say they do not mark-up vendors invoices, but work around the issue in various ways!
+Just as most businesses do, although some say they do not mark-up vendors’ invoices, however, they work around the issue in various ways!

 Why do they mark-up invoices?

 Property Management works on a wholesale/retail basis, like any other business.
 Your PM Fee is averaging 10% but is not the only fee a company can have.
-Our Fee Chart lists most common fees other companies charge in our chart, but many say “No Fee” which, when actual services are compared, puts us above all other companies.
+Our Fee Chart lists the most common fees other companies charge in our chart, but many say “No Fee” which, when actual services are compared, puts us above all other companies.
 See our Fee Chart & compare!

-The best and easiest way to find out what policy a professional property manager (PM) has for this, is to simply ask the question outright and early on in discussion, as some management companies do mark-up vendor invoices and some do not.
+The best and easiest way to find out what policy a professional property manager (PM) has for this, is to simply ask the question outright and early on in the discussion, as some management companies do mark-up vendor invoices and some do not.

 Typically, if a PM company does mark up their invoices it will be a fixed 10% to 30% mark up across the board, depending on the complexity of work being done.